scramble45/tesla-VIN-notify/README.md

 Notifies when a VIN has been assigned on your tesla reservation

 ## Getting started:
 Edit the `config.yml` file.
 Add your creds and reservation number.
 This includes twillio creds.
-If you dont have twillio you can sign up and use their free credits to SMS you when the vin is found.
-You can configure the interval of when it tries to go out in find your vin in our Tesla account but editing the config.
+If you dont have [Twillio](https://www.twilio.com/) you can sign up and use their free credits to SMS you when the VIN is found.
+You can configure the interval of when it tries to go out in find your vin in our Tesla account by editing the config.

 - I would recommend making a systemd job to run this or something like that.

-Example systemd:
+## Example systemd:
 `/etc/systemd/system/tesla.service`
 ```
 [Unit]